v-eenay/v-eenay/README.md

 <div align="center">
   <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/212898774-0a96dc1d-c908-4ce8-9dd7-a71aab6e1c2b.gif" height="320">
 </div>

-Versatile technology enthusiast with a unique blend of technical expertise and creative expression.
-Currently shaping the next generation of developers as a **Lecturer at Itahari International College**.
-My background in computer science engineering and business administration provides a holistic perspective on technology and its applications.
+Lecturer at Itahari International College with a background in computer science and business.
+I blend technical and practical knowledge to guide future developers.

-When I'm not immersed in code or teaching, you'll find me on stage, where I channel my passion for theatrical arts - because the best developers understand both logic *and* storytelling.
+Off-campus, I'm active in theatre-believing that strong developers master both logic and storytelling.

 > *"At the intersection of logic and creativity lies true innovation."*